zackfeldstein/suse-ai-fleet/README.md

 4. Note that the bundles will deploy in the proper order:
    - First, the GPU operator will be deployed
    - Then, cert-manager will be deployed
-   - Finally, the SUSE AI applications (Ollama, Milvus, Open WebUI) will be deployed
+   - Next, the SUSE AI applications (Ollama, Milvus, Open WebUI) will be deployed
+   - Finally, NeuVector will be deployed

 ## Deployment Order